Sponsor: Ohio voting law overhaul won't be ready for 2022 - WHIZ News

 Seitz’s bill emerged last year as a number of Republican-led states proposed significant rewrites of state election laws following the 2020 election made divisive by Trump’s unsupported claims of fraud.
 President Joe Biden, who won that election, traveled this week to Georgia, where the first of those laws was passed, to call for action on a new national voting rights law.

-Ohio wasn’t one of the states targeted by Trump.
+Ohio was not one of the states targeted by Trump.
 He defeated Biden handily in the state, in an election that audits showed was counted to near perfection, even by Ohio’s nationally recognized high standards.

-Seitz has said the sweeping overhaul he has proposed isn’t intended to suppress voters, but is a thoughtful effort to incorporate changes long sought by Democrats, Republicans, the state’s bipartisan election officials’ association and voter advocates.
+Seitz has said the sweeping overhaul he has proposed is not intended to suppress voters, but is a thoughtful effort to incorporate changes long sought by Democrats, Republicans, the state’s bipartisan election officials’ association and voter advocates.